-What in-person real estate brokerage services are permissible in Phase 2 and Phase 3?
+What in-person real estate brokerage services are permissible?

-Provided the above protocols are followed for any permitted in-person activity, residential and commercial real estate brokers may:
+(Revised January 8, 2021) Provided the required protocols are followed for any permitted in-person activity, residential and commercial real estate brokers may:

 - Conduct listing presentations, take photos, and create virtual tours for new listings; - Facilitate signing of contract documents; - Preview and show listings by appointment only; and - Facilitate inspections, appraisals, buyer "walk-throughs," and other activities typically required to complete a real estate sale or lease.